How Does ch-aviation Estimate and Forecast Aircraft Utilisation?

 Seasonal Split

-Utilisation is estimated and forecasted separately for two seasonal periods:
+Utilisation is estimated and forecasted separately for two seasonal periods, reflecting real-world operational patterns and improving forecast precision:

-Forecasts are generated using the most specific data available, falling back to broader averages when needed:
+Forecasts cover both hours and cycles on a monthly basis.
+They are generated from the most specific data available, falling back to broader averages when needed:

-- MSN + Operator level (most precise): Where sufficient historical data exists, forecasts are built around the unique combination of an individual aircraft serial number (MSN) and its operator.
-Averages are calculated per calendar month, based on the number of calendar days and seasonal patterns.
+- Aircraft + operator (most precise): where sufficient recent history exists, forecasts are built around an individual aircraft serial number (MSN) with its current operator.
+Monthly averages reflect seasonal patterns and the number of calendar days in each month.

-- Aircraft variant + Operator level: If MSN/operator data is insufficient — for example, for aircraft not yet delivered — the model falls back to averages at the aircraft variant and operator level.
+- Aircraft type + operator: where individual-aircraft history is insufficient — for example, for aircraft not yet delivered — the model uses averages from other aircraft of the same type operated by the same operator.

-For aircraft variants with limited data, ch-aviation applies proxy logic — using closely related variants as a reference.
-For example, B737-7 utilisation may be estimated based on historical B737-700 data, ensuring forecasts remain as grounded as possible even for newer or less common types.
+For aircraft types with limited data, ch-aviation applies proxy logic, using a closely related variant as a reference.
+For example, B737-7 utilisation may be estimated using historical B737-700 data.
+This keeps forecasts grounded even for newer or less common types.

 If this article does not answer your question or resolve your issue, you can always submit a ticket and our Customer Support team will get back to you as soon as possible.